phaticusthiccy/phaticusthiccy/README.md

 <h4 align="center">He/Him - BLM Resources</h3>
 <h4 align="center">I am a simple developer.
 Not more..</h3>
 <p align="center">
-  I am the co-owner of the first project in the world.
+  Also I am the co-owner of the first project in the world.
 WhatsAsena 🐺
 </p>

 ##